This post contains affiliate links and I may earn a commission if you make a purchase.

 - ?Record your current spending habits

-Write down everything that you spend for a month, including coffee shop and internet purchases and all of those purchases you love making on Groupon.
+Write down everything that you spend for a month, including a coffee shop and internet purchases and all of those purchases you love making on Groupon.

 - ?Cut unnecessary expenses